 - life insurance fraud

-Let’s say that an individual has an insurance policy that promises to replace their vehicle if it is stolen or totaled.
+For example, if an individual has an insurance policy that promises to replace their vehicle if it is stolen or totaled.
 The individual decides to hide his or her vehicle at a relative’s home and claim that it was stolen.
-Police reports are filed, and funds are received for the value of the vehicle from the insurance company.
+Police reports are filed, and funds are received for the value of the vehicle from the carrier.
 This is an example of insurance fraud.
 The individual could face allegations of fraud from the insurance company, and, eventually, law enforcement.

 Penalties you may face

 Recently, allegations of insurance fraud have been on the rise in Florida.
-In some cases, insurance companies accuse innocent people of committing insurance fraud in order to avoid paying out settlements.
-When an insurance claim is submitted, you probably already realize that the insurance company will be losing money to pay the claim or settlement.
+In some cases, companies accuse innocent people of committing a crime in order to avoid paying out settlements.
+When a claim is submitted, you probably already realize that the carrier will be losing money to pay the claim or settlement.
 This means that insurance companies will sometimes do everything that they can to avoid paying what they owe.
 Your case is likely unique so your defense strategy will have to be equally as unique.
-Joffe Law, P.A. can defend your case or help you build a mitigation strategy if you have been accused of insurance fraud.
-In some cases, innocent individuals are being unfairly attacked by large insurance companies.
-No matter what your situation is, you have rights and legal entitlements that our legal team can help you protect.
+Joffe Law, P.A. can defend your case or help you build a mitigation strategy if you have been accused of fraud.
+In some cases, innocent individuals are being unfairly attacked by large carriers.
+No matter what your situation is, you have rights and legal entitlements that our Tampa insurance fraud defense attorneys can help you protect.

 If you have been accused of insurance fraud and are living in Tampa, Florida, or any of the surrounding areas, Joffe Law, P.A. can help you.
 We have a helpful and caring legal team who can give your case the time and attention that it demands.
 Your rights matter and we want to hear your side of the story.
 Time is of the essence; the sooner you contact a qualified legal expert like the ones at our firm, the better the outcome of your case will be.